-Next Generation Canada Immigration Services is a private consultancy operated by Emma E. Rodriguez, a Regulated Canadian Immigration Consultant and a Licensed Member of the Immigration Consultants of Canada Regulatory Council (Registered Number R535447), is based in Madrid, Spain.
+Next Generation Canada Immigration Services is a private firm operated by Emma E. Rodriguez, a Regulated Canadian Immigration Consultant and a Licensed Member of The College of Immigration and Citizenship Consultants (Licensee Number R535447), based in Madrid, Spain.

 Who we are